Lab Members

 Principal Investigator

-Hannah Snyder is an assistant professor of psychology at Brandeis University.
+Hannah Snyder is an associate professor of psychology at Brandeis University.
 Before coming to Brandeis, she completed her PhD in cognitive neuroscience at the University of Colorado Boulder and a postdoctoral fellowship in developmental psychopathology at University of Denver.
 Her research interests include studying the interactions among executive function, mental health and stress in adolescents and young adults.
 She teaches Developmental Cognitive Neuroscience and Introduction to Developmental Psychology.
 When not working, she enjoys outdoor adventures and cooking.

 Lab Staff

 Yue received a B.A. in Physics and Psychology with a minor in Philosophy from Cornell University in 2021 and an M.S. in Psychological Science from the University of Illinois Urbana-Champaign in 2023.
 At the University of Illinois, she explored the associations among internalizing symptoms, executive function, and stereotype threat susceptibility.
-Yue is generally interested in how cognitive and emotional processes such as emotion regulation impact risk for internalizing psychopathology, as well as how sociocultural identities shape these relationships.
-She plans to pursue a Ph.D. in clinical psychology in the future.
+Yue is generally interested in how cognitive and emotional processes such as emotion regulation impact risk for internalizing psychopathology, as well as how sociocultural identities shape these relations.
+She plans to pursue a Ph.D. in psychology in the future.
 Outside of the lab, Yue enjoys music, cubing, and swing dancing.

 Graduate Students